 In part one of this series, I covered what small intestinal bacterial overgrowth (SIBO) is.
 This post will concern itself with the diseases it’s associated with.
 As always, association is not causation so SIBO may be along for the ride and not the initiating cause, or conversely, it might be.
 It can often be difficult to determine what came first: the SIBO or the illness so keep that in mind as you read this post.
 However, once SIBO is established, it can initiate a vicious feedback loop that will exacerbate whatever illness you’re dealing with.

 SIBO is substantially under diagnosed.
 Many people either don’t seek medical treatment when presented with symptoms or just can’t afford to.
 Even if you do seek out medical care, many doctors don’t check for it.
-That was true for me as my physician at Kaiser Permanente never ordered the test and I’m sure this is very common.
-Unfortunately, many in the medical field are not up to date on the latest research.
+That was true for me as my physician at Kaiser Permanente never ordered the test and I’m sure this is not unusual.

 Finally, and perhaps most insidiously, someone may have it and be totally asymptomatic or have symptoms outside of the GI tract.
 A good example of the latter is someone who visits a dermatologist complaining of dry skin or rosacea.
 The proper digestion of fat, fat-soluble vitamins and other nutrients is essential for healthy skin.
 If you have SIBO, however, this is not going to happen so you are more apt to receive a prescription for a skin cream rather than a referral to a gastroenterologist.